cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 To check for an attachment before we attempt to process the email, we'll be using another `before_processing` callback.
 This time, we'll be checking if the email has an attachment.
-This portion won't be convered that it's a PDF file, just that there is an attachment.
+This portion won't be checking that it's a PDF file, just that there is an attachment.
 Letting the sender know they may have forgot to attach the file is a better experience than getting a more generic error.